piunwadire/piunwadire/README.md

 - 💬 Ask me anything about using excel to analize data git init git init
-- 📫You can reach me on {linkedin}()
+- 📫You can reach me on {linkedin}(https://www.linkedin.com/in/peace-uchegbu-99b642285/)
-- 😄 Pronouns: .
+- 😄 Pronouns:she
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:i love data analysis
 -->